indiesquidge/squidgefiles/README.md

 open an in-terminal dialog for you to enter your GPG key password that you set up when following the GitHub tutorials linked to above.

-⚠️ **NOTE**: if you plan on using different GPG keys associated with work and personal emails, but have instantiated the keys on different computers, you can follow these steps to get external keys onto another machine.
+_**NOTE**: if you plan on using different GPG keys associated with work and personal emails, but have instantiated the keys on different computers, you can follow these steps to get external keys onto another machine._

 You can use this command to see which keys you currently have on your machine